PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Abstract

 \section{Abstract}

 The proliferation of Large Language Models (LLMs) has driven considerable interest in fine-tuning them with domain-specific data to create specialized language models.
-Nevertheless, such domain-specific fine-tuning data often contains sensitive personally identifiable information (PII).
-Direct fine-tuning LLMs on this data without privacy protection poses a risk of leakage.
-To address this challenge, we introduce \underline{P}rivacy \underline{P}rotection \underline{L}anguage \underline{M}odels (PPLM), a novel paradigm for fine-tuning LLMs that effectively injects domain-specific knowledge while safeguarding data privacy.
-Our work offers a theoretical analysis for model design and delves into various techniques such as corpus curation, penalty-based unlikelihood in training loss, and instruction-based tuning, etc. Extensive experiments across diverse datasets and scenarios demonstrate the effectiveness of our approaches.
+Nevertheless, such domain-specific fine-tuning data often contains \textit{contextually sensitive} personally identifiable information (PII).
+Direct fine-tuning LLMs on this data without privacy protection poses a risk of data leakage of sensitive PII during inference time.
+To address this challenge, we introduce \underline{C}ontextual \underline{P}rivacy \underline{P}rotection \underline{L}anguage \underline{M}odels (PrivacyMind), a novel paradigm for fine-tuning LLMs that effectively injects domain-specific knowledge while safeguarding inference-time data privacy.
+Our work offers a theoretical analysis for model design and benchmarks various techniques such as corpus curation, penalty-based unlikelihood in training loss, instruction-based tuning, etc. Extensive experiments across diverse datasets and scenarios demonstrate the effectiveness of our approaches.
 In particular, instruction tuning with both positive and negative examples, stands out as a promising method, effectively protecting private data while enhancing the model's knowledge.
-Our work underscores the potential for Large Language Models as robust privacy protection learners.
+Our work underscores the potential for Large Language Models as robust contextual privacy protection learners.
+The complete code and data for the work can be found at \url{https://github.com/Yijia-Xiao/PrivacyMind}.